 During the darkest period, the Nazis established the largest concentration camp on German soil, the Buchenwald concentration camp, at the gates of the city.
 Visible from afar is the 50 m high bell tower in the center of the complex, which was erected in 1958 to commemorate the 56,000 dead of the camp.

-I originally booked four nights in Weimar and extended another night because I felt so comfortable there.
-I loved walking through the Park on the Ilm and Goethe's garden.
+I've been to Weimar twice before for four days each time and will go again in December.
+I love to walk through the Park on the Ilm, and Goethe's garden.
 Not only the poet memorials, but also the great Rococo Hall of the Anna Amalia Library, the Historical cemetery and the Bauhaus Museum have left a lasting impression with me.
 Weimar is definitely one of my favorite cities in Germany!

 - Sightseeing tours, without which you should not leave Weimar and which all belong to the UNESCO World Heritage Site "Classical Weimar count Anna Amalia Library, Goethe's Residence, Schiller's Residence, Park on the Ilm with Goethe's Garden House, Historical Cemetery with Prince's Crypt (with the coffins of Goethe and Schiller); the City Palace is currently being renovated and is expected to be closed until 2030.

 - Enjoy the view of Weimar from Belvedere Palace and stroll through the parks like the Weimar nobility and their illustrious guests in their days

 - Find out more about the most important design and art school of the 20th century in the Bauhaus Museum with more than 13,000 exhibits.